mohseenrm/lit-it/README.md

 UPDATE: now supports ES6 syntax.

 ## How to Use?
-1)  Move caret on the line above function start
+1)  Move caret on the line above function
 2) **F1** + type **Lit it** + hit **Enter**

 ### Installation